maxaeon/EQ-bench/Benchmarks/SERA-X/README.md

+# SERA-X Benchmark

-# SERA-X Benchmark\n\nDocumentation and resources specific to the SERA-X emotional intelligence benchmark.
+Documentation and resources specific to the SERA-X emotional intelligence benchmark.

+This folder contains instructions and data for running the SERA-X benchmark.
+It explains the benchmark's objectives and how to interpret the metrics.
+Researchers can reference this material to reproduce or extend the baseline evaluations.